buxlabs/multiload/README.md

 # simpleload v0.5.4

 Load multiple modules into an object or globally.
-Useful for repetive require calls.
+Useful for repetitive require calls.

 ## Usage